 Custom JQL Functions

-The benefit of using ScriptRunner for JQL functions (rather than writing your own) is you get the ability to return a Lucene query using the issueFunction custom field (fast) rather than a list of literals (very slow).
-Any changes you make to the script are automatically recompiled when you execute it.
+The benefit of using ScriptRunner for JQL functions rather than writing your own is you get the ability to return a Lucene query using the issueFunction custom field (fast) rather than a list of literals (very slow), and any changes you make to the script with be automatically recompiled when you execute it.

 Caution though, this is harder than most other customizations.
 You will almost certainly require a working IDE.

-Use one of the examples below, and modify it to suit.
+Use one of the examples below, and modify to suit.